mwangisamkariuki/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     prints a given string in the corect order and then in a reversed order
 # Task 6:
     A function that prints every other character of a string, starting with the first character.
+# Task 7:
+    Write a function that prints half of a string, followed by a new line.
+    Prototype: void puts_half(char *str);
+# Task 8:
+    Write a function that prints n elements of an array of integers, followed by a new line.
+    Prototype: void print_array(int *a, int n);
+# Task 9:
+    a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+    Prototype: char *_strcpy(char *dest, char *src);